All Episodes

 And I forgot about it until I started doing show prep for today.

-Here it is again.
+And here it is again.

 And while he took responsibility for it, the minute he stopped talking, they went to other members of the regime who then said, no, no, that's Obama being a leader.

-But he had really nothing to do with this.
+He had really nothing to do with this.

-This was way, way I mean, individual operations like this, Obama didn't know about this.
+This was way, way, I mean, individual operations like this, Obama didn't know about this.

 This is way beneath the pay grade of Obama.

-Underlings are responsible for this.
+The underlings are responsible for this.

-To which others said, wait, wait, wait, wait, wait, wait, wait.
+To which others said, wait, wait.

 That doesn't jive because prior to this one incident, Obama was bragging about being the guy in charge of naming targets.